February 2nd is National Heavenly Hash Day. But which heavenly hash?

 The fruit salad version of Heavenly Hash is a traditional Southern dish.
 It began as a Christmas recipe with red maraschino cherries, green grapes, pecans and other ingredients folded into whipped cream.

 Over generations the recipe evolved, with everyone inventing his or her own hash (the term, after all, indicates a jumble or muddle of ingredients).

 So today the recipe for heavenly hash essentially requires some kind of fruit—fresh, canned and/or candied—in some kind of creamy white binder.

 We prefer sour cream, but have also found, mayonnaise, pudding, whipped cream, even yogurt or cottage cheese and (gasp!)
 Cool Whip.

 Here are just a few of the combinations we perused:

-Folks liked the concept of heavenly hash so much, they ported it into other sweets called Heavenly Hash:
+Folks liked the concept of heavenly hash so much—different ingredients in a creamy base—they ported it into other sweets called Heavenly Hash: